jingweimo/academic-kickstart/content/post/M2MChannel/index.md

 ---
 title: I was recently on the MarketToMarket channel to talk about research on automated asparagus harvesters and mobile machine vision for blueberries.
-subtitle: Check out the talk from the YouTube video at https://youtu.be/3CK_osDhd-A?si=2uBnRoDIzQISyssK
+subtitle:

 # Summary for listings and search engines
-summary:
+summary: "Check out the talk from the YouTube video at https://youtu.be/3CK_osDhd-A?si=2uBnRoDIzQISyssK"

 # Link this post with a project
 projects: []